Hayden1204/BritishMCGalaxy/README.md

 Copyright/License
 -----------------
-See LICENSE for MCGalaxy license, and license.txt for code used from other software.
+See LICENSE for British MCGalaxy license, and license.txt for code used from other software.

 Docker support
 -----------------
-Some **unofficial** dockerfiles for running MCGalaxy in Docker:
+Some **unofficial** dockerfiles for running British MCGalaxy in Docker:
 * [using Mono](https://github.com/ClassiCube/MCGalaxy/pull/577/files)
 * [using .NET core](https://github.com/ClassiCube/MCGalaxy/pull/629/files)